 Keen grape grower Inge Diks purchased the vineyard in 2011 and adopted the challenge of reviving the vines and continuing John's vision of growing boutique Merlot in Central Otago.
 It was certainly a challenge and a risk that would appeal to only a select few.
 The vines had been pruned every winter however improving irrigation and fertility was needed to increase vigour in the vines.

 Naturally all of us here at Thyme Hill were keen to get the first taste of the grapes, however due to the condition of the vines the decision was made to grow for vine health rather than harvest for the first two years.
 This would allow the grapes to recover and set up for long-term success.
-Our patience has paid off, with dramatic increases in yields and quality of the grapes over the last 5 years.
-At Thyme Hill the focus is on the process rather than the outcome, and we find that this yields to consistent and quality grapes.
-All of the work is done by hand, and harvests are usually great occasions for celebration with friends, family and the community.
+Our patience has paid off, with dramatic increases in yields and quality of the grapes over the last 9 years.
+At Thyme Hill the focus is on the process rather than the outcome, and we find that this yields consistent quality in the grapes.
+All of the work is done by hand, and harvest time is usually a great occasion for celebration with friends, family and the community.